Colm Kelleher

 Thomas Columba "Colm" Kelleher (born 30 May 1957) is an Irish-British business executive and banker.
-He is the chairman of the board of directors of the Swiss multinational investment bank and financial services company, UBS Group, since 2022.
+He has been the chairman of the board of directors of the Swiss multinational investment bank and financial services company, UBS Group, since 2022.
 Before joining UBS, Kelleher held various positions spanning three decades at Morgan Stanley, from 1989 to 2019.

 Early life and education

 Thomas Columba Kelleher was born in Bandon, County Cork, Ireland, on 30 May 1957, to a doctor father and a homemaker mother.
 He was one of nine children raised in a deeply religious Catholic family.
 When he was a teen, their family relocated to Warrington in northern England; he did his schooling at St. Edward's College, a Catholic school in Liverpool.
-Kelleher and his brothers served as altar boys.
+Kelleher and his brothers were altar boys.

 He graduated from Oxford University's Oriel College with a Master of Arts in modern history.
 He is an honorary fellow of Oriel College, Oxford.